popgenomics/getIntergenic/README.md

 ## Precaution
 The produced **fasta files** are written in 'std::ios::out mode'.
 The produced **txt files** are written in 'std::ios::out mode'.
-Running multiple times getCDS with the same fasta input file will overwrite the written fasta output files AND the correspond txt output files
+Running multiple times getIntergenic with the same fasta input file will overwrite the written fasta output files AND the correspond txt output files